 - Spaceship Earth

 Epcot has two Fast Pass tiers, there is Tier A which you can do 1 pass with before your day at the park.
-There is Tier B this one you can book two rides.
+The other is Tier B, this one you can book two rides.

 - Frozen Ever After